NaingHtet/mhatan/README.md

 TO RUN
 -------
 1. Run dbssh.sh.
-Provide username and password for tomcat.cs.lafayette.edu.
+Provide password for tomcat.cs.lafayette.edu.
+The script file has been configured for user "xiag".
+To log in as another user, edit dbssh.sh and replace "xiag" with username.
 2. In terminal, type "node app.js".
 3. Open localhost:3000 in browser.
 Use Google Chrome as we haven't added support for other browers.(Some functions might be missing if opened with other browsers)